mathsport/mrpa/README.md

-# Management Reference Point Analyses for Sports Leagues
+# Management Reference Point Analysis
+### Using Sports Synthesis to determine reference points and performance indicators for the guided management of sports leagues.

 ## Abstract
 *Get this from previous submission.*